 Value Description PS0 Prepares Power Supply 0 in the host server for removal.
 PS1 Prepares Power Supply 1 in the host server for removal.
-PS2 Prepares Power Supply 2 in the host server for removal.
-PS3 Prepares Power Supply 3 in the host server for removal.

 reset

 Use the reset command to force the host server to reset immediately.
 The server reboots using the options you specified (if any) in the bootmode command.
 Note that reset does not perform a graceful shutdown of the system, and you might lose data.
 When possible, reset the server through the Solaris operating environment instead.